rutgerkok/BlockLocker/README.md

 * Signs placed against a container are automatically filled with `[Private]` and the name of the player.
 * Admins can still open protected doors and containers.
 * Automatically closing doors.
-* Auto-updater, so that patches for exploits can be rolled out automatically.
+* Auto-updater, so that you are notified when there is a new version available.

-Planned:

-* Replace NMS access with refection or, if available at that time, an API method.
-(NMS is needed at the moment to get the TextComponent on the sign.)
-* Integration with other plugins for group support.

 Compilation
 -----------